And welcome back to the Rush Limbaugh Program here at the EIB Network.

 They want to strike us again as they did on 9-11, and we can't deceive ourselves about that.

-The American people ultimately, I'm afraid, no matter how upset they are about the course of our country and the direction of the Bush administration, ultimately want their government to protect them.
+And the American people ultimately, I'm afraid, no matter how upset they are about the course of our country and the direction of the Bush administration, ultimately want their government to protect them.

-That's the Harry Truman JFK, Bill Clinton tradition in the Democratic Party.
+That's the Harry Truman, JFK, Bill Clinton tradition in the Democratic Party.

 I'm fighting to keep that tradition alive.